History of German foreign policy: German colonial empire

-For a long time, Bismarck had refused to give into widespread public and elite demands to give Germany "a place in the sun" through the acquisition of overseas colonies.
+For a long time, Bismarck had refused to give into widespread public and elite demands to give Germany "a place in the sun" through the acquisition of overseas colonies, stating that he was "no man for colonies".
 In 1880 Bismarck gave way, and a number of colonies were established overseas building on private German business ventures.
 In Africa, these were Togo, the Cameroons, German South-West Africa, and German East Africa; in Oceania, they were German New Guinea, the Bismarck Archipelago, and the Marshall Islands.
 In fact, it was Bismarck himself who helped initiate the Berlin Conference of 1885.
 He did it to "establish international guidelines for the acquisition of African territory" (see Colonisation of Africa).
 This conference was an impetus for the "Scramble for Africa" and "New Imperialism".

 The Triple Alliance (1913 in red) was constructed to isolate France.

 Kaiser Wilhelm

 After removing Bismarck in 1890 the young Kaiser Wilhelm sought aggressively to increase Germany's influence in the world (Weltpolitik).
 Foreign policy was in the hands of an erratic Kaiser, who played an increasingly reckless hand, and the powerful foreign office under the leadership of Friedrich von Holstein.
 The foreign office argued that: first, a long-term coalition between France and Russia had to fall apart; secondly, Russia and Britain would never get together; and, finally, Britain would eventually seek an alliance with Germany.
 Germany refused to renew its treaties with Russia.
 But Russia did form a closer relationship with France in the Dual Alliance of 1894, since both were worried about the possibilities of German aggression.
 Furthermore, Anglo–German relations cooled as Germany aggressively tried to build a new empire and engaged in a naval race with Britain; London refused to agree to the formal alliance that Germany sought.
 Berlin's analysis proved mistaken on every point, leading to Germany's increasing isolation and its dependence on the Triple Alliance, which brought together Germany, Austria-Hungary, and Italy.
 The Triple Alliance was undermined by differences between Austria and Italy, and in 1915 Italy switched sides.

 Meanwhile, the Imperial German Navy under Admiral Alfred von Tirpitz had ambitions to rival the great British Royal Navy, and dramatically expanded its fleet in the early 20th century to protect the colonies and exert power worldwide.
 Tirpitz started a programme of warship construction in 1898.
 In 1890, Germany had gained the island of Heligoland in the North Sea from Britain in exchange for the East African island of Zanzibar, and proceeded to construct a great naval base there.
 This posed a direct threat to British hegemony on the seas, with the result that negotiations for an alliance between Germany and Britain broke down.
 The British, however, kept well ahead in the naval race by the introduction of the highly advanced new Dreadnought battleship in 1907.